National Highway 113 (India)

 National Highway 113 (NH 113) is a National Highway in North East India that connects Hawa Camp and Kibithu in Arunachal Pradesh.
 It is a secondary route of National Highway 13.
 NH-113 runs entirely in the state of Arunachal Pradesh in India.
-Kibithu is located on the last road head of extreme northeast of India.
+Kibithu is located on the last road head of extreme northeast of India, making NH 113 the easternmost National Highway of India.

 Route

 NH113 connects Hawacamp, Hayuliang, Hawai and Kibithu in the state of Arunachal Pradesh in India.